Southern England: Geography

+Largest cities and settlements

 London is the largest city in the South of England and is the capital of the United Kingdom.
 The London Metropolitan Area has a population of 14.2 million (2019), making it the largest metropolitan area in Europe.

+The table below shows the urban areas in the region with a population of at least 250,000.